NewAlexandria/leadership_readme/agile-planning-practices.md

 * complete visibility into all planning and design work
 * consistent process and cadence moving from gathering requirements to completed Charter

+### Principles

+Most of these will have already been implemented.
+For more, [see the section on teams and meetings](/remote-work.html#meetings)

+* Broadly source input
+* Build consensus and education around approaches
+* Execute with focus and accountability
+* Measure what worked and what didn’t to iteratively improve

 ### Non Goal:

 * define the actual process of writing a Charter